kucharze/WDESBA1/README.md

 # https://github.com/kucharze/WDESBA1

 This file combines three seperate HTML files into one big site involving Magic the gathering.
-Threre are three main pages to the website
+Threre are three main pages to the website.

+### Technical specifications

+This project has three main HTML pages.
+Each one has interal and inline styling.
+There is one CSS page with external stylings.
+There is also a folder that contains all pictures used.

 ### The main page